-The Colorado, and sister truck GMC Canyon, was available with a powerful and durable 5.3-liter V8, but if only the 4- and 5-cylinder engines could have been as reliable as the V8.
+The previous-generation Colorado (and sister truck GMC Canyon) was available with a powerful and durable 5.3-liter V8, but if only the 4- and 5-cylinder engines could have been as reliable as the V8.
 The only engine worse in the GM lineup than the Colorado’s 5-cylinder engine was the 4-cylinder derivative.
-Put a competent smaller engine in that truck, and we would not be talking about its absence, but its success.
+With the new Colorado and Canyon upon us, we hope we can expect some sort of supercharged V6 or small block V8.
+Hey- we can dream.
 (2011 Chevrolet Colorado Rally Concept Shown)

 Now, like the FR-S, the Miata is a fine automobile that is a dream to drive, but what if you’d like more power so that you can apex later and accelerate harder?
 The Miata draws inspiration from classic Italian and British roadsters, so why not go the A/C Ace route and let an American throw a small, yet potent powerplant under the hood, widen the tires and fenders, and have yourself a modern Shelby Cobra or Sunbeam Tiger.
 Unlike the Cobra, you don’t need a V8 to make serious power anymore.
 We’ll take a Ford EcoBoost V6 or even a tuned inline-4.